MC10Inc/biostamp-js/README.md

 Start streaming data while the sensor is sensing. _This method should be called only while sensing.
 Streams are destroyed automatically when sensing stops._

   * **type**: The streaming type, one of `BiostampSensor.StreamingType.MOTION`, `BiostampSensor.StreamingType.AFE4900`, `BiostampSensor.StreamingType.ENVIRONMENT` or `BiostampSensor.StreamingType.AD5940`.
   * **handlePacket(packet, ts)**: A function to handle a packet array and a corresponding timestamp array.
-Each entry in `packet` is either a number or an array of numbers, depending on the streaming type.
+Each entry in `packet` is either a number or an array of numbers, depending on the streaming type. _Timestamps are UTC seconds with microsecond precision._

 ``` javascript
 sensor.startStreaming(BiostampSensor.StreamingType.MOTION, (packet, ts) => {